paolozanchi/tpts-keyboard/README.md

 [Live demo](https://tpts-keyboard.netlify.app/)

-A webapp to generate the melody syntax used by the [twitch plays the synth!](https://www.twitch.tv/twitchplaysthesynth) twitch channel.
+A webapp to generate the melody syntax used by the twitch channel [!tpts (twitch plays the synth)](https://www.twitch.tv/twitchplaysthesynth).